neuralmagic/deepsparse/examples/aws-sagemaker/README.md

 limitations under the License.
 -->

-# Deploy DeepSparse with Amazon SageMaker
+# Deploying DeepSparse with Amazon SageMaker

 [Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/index.html)
-offers easy to use infrastructure for deploying deep learning models at scale.
+offers an easy-to-use infrastructure for deploying deep learning models at scale.
 This directory provides a guided example for deploying a [DeepSparse](https://github.com/neuralmagic/deepsparse) inference server on SageMaker.
-Using both of these tools, deployments benefit from sparse-CPU acceleration from DeepSparse and automatic scaling from SageMaker.
+Deployments benefit from both sparse-CPU acceleration with DeepSparse and automatic scaling from SageMaker.

 ## Contents
-In addition to the step-by-step instructions in this guide, this directory contains additional files to aide in the deployment.
+In addition to the step-by-step instructions in this guide, the directory contains additional files to aid in the deployment.

 ### Dockerfile
 The included `Dockerfile` builds an image on top of the standard `python:3.8` image with `deepsparse` installed and creates an executable command `serve` that runs `deepsparse.server` on port 8080.
 SageMaker will execute this image by running `docker run serve` and expects the image to serve inference requests at the `invocations/` endpoint.

-For general customization of the server, changes should not need to be made to the dockerfile, but to the `config.yaml` file that the dockerfile reads from instead.
+For general customization of the server, changes should not need to be made to the Dockerfile, but to the `config.yaml` file that the Dockerfile reads from instead.

 ### config.yaml
-`config.yaml` used to configure the DeepSparse serve running in the Dockerfile.
+`config.yaml` is used to configure the DeepSparse server running in the Dockerfile.
-It is important that the config contains the line `integration: sagemaker` so endpoints may be provisioned correctly to match SageMaker specifications.
+The config must contain the line `integration: sagemaker` so endpoints may be provisioned correctly to match SageMaker specifications.

 Notice that the `model_path` and `task` are set to run a sparse-quantized